 "Natural" is struggle.
 Normal is a fight to survive.
 Normal is shutting up, doing what needs to be done, and not concerning yourself overmuch with feelings.

 Masculinity isn't toxic.
 It's vital.

-One of our charter goals is to bring it back to the forefront as something to be proud of, something to harness and use to overcome difficulty, to protect our family and community with, and to be proud of.
+One of our charter goals is to bring it back to the forefront as something to harness and use to overcome difficulty, to protect our family and community with, and to be proud of.